 Located along Thailand’s eastern coast, diving in Pattaya offers diverse underwater experiences, from colorful coral reefs to exciting wreck sites.
 Divers can encounter tropical fish, nudibranchs, rays, and small reef sharks among vibrant soft and hard corals.
 Pattaya’s nearby islands, such as Koh Larn and Koh Sak, feature clear waters, macro-rich crevices, and varied marine life.
 Suitable for both beginners and advanced divers, Pattaya scuba diving delivers memorable adventures, ideal for underwater photography and exploring Thailand’s coastal biodiversity.

-This page wouldn't be possible without contributions from the following PADI members: Pattaya Scuba Adventures.
+This page wouldn't be possible without contributions from the following PADI members: Peter Cairns (PADI pro), Pattaya Scuba Adventures.
 Disclaimer